 - Accident investigation

 While education is important, police officer recruits must learn by doing.
 Police jobs are dangerous, and they require specific training to succeed in the field.
 Therefore, recruits also obtain work experience under the supervision of training officers.
 This training includes common subjects such as:

 - Responding to emergencies

 - Risk assessment

 - Role playing

-The BLS reported that police and sheriff's patrol officer jobs were predicted to increase by six percent from 2012-2022, which was slower than average.
-Federal and state government positions should be the most competitive spots to earn, since these jobs generally pay more.
-As of May 2013, police and sheriff's patrol officers made a mean yearly salary of $58,720.
+The BLS reported that police and sheriff's patrol officer jobs were predicted to increase by five percent from 2014-2024.
+Applicants who speak a second language or who have prior law enforcement or military experience will have access to the best work opportunities.
+As of May 2015, police and sheriff's patrol officers made a median yearly salary of $58,320.